juceyj/DL-paper-implementation/README.md

 Knowledge obtained on the papers always feels shallow, and it must be known that this thing requires coding.

-## 论文复现目的 Purpose
+## Purpose

-1. 最小实践 Minimal Practice
+1. Minimal Practice
-2. 项目注释 Project Notes
+2. Project Notes
-3. 尝试优化 Optimization
+3. Optimization
-4. 算法竞赛 Algorithm Competition
+4. Algorithm Competition

 ## Basic